Overview

 Black credit cards with annual fees at the top of the range will usually come with some of the following additional perks:

-- Airport lounge full membership, or two single-visit passes annually
+- Airport lounge access, sometimes with full membership or via passes

 - Free domestic return flight annually